GAT-X303/HackerRank-Interview-Prep-Kit/README.md

 # Introduction

-This repository is a way for me to keep my solutions for Hacker Rank programming questions in the "Interview Preparation Kit" section.
-I will attempt to do the entire section in multiple languages I'm comfortable in which is C, C++, Python and Java.
+This repository is a way for me to keep my solutions for various programming question that typically show up interview questions.
+I will also keep some algorithms I implement here for the sake of future reference.

+Anyone is welcome to download or use these.